magiblot/tvision/README.md

 ```c++
 void TDrawBuffer::moveBuf(ushort indent, const void *source, ushort attr, ushort count);
 ```
 This function's name is misleading.
 Even in its original implementation, `source` is treated as a string.
-So, on Linux, this is equivalent to `moveStr(indent, TStringView((const char*) source, count), attr)`.
+So it is equivalent to `moveStr(indent, TStringView((const char*) source, count), attr)`.

 ```c++
 void TDrawBuffer::moveBuf(ushort indent, const TScreenCell *source, ushort count); // New